edgedb/easy-edgedb/README.md

 }
 ```

-If we want, we can now make a quick function to test whether a `Vampire` can enter a place:
+If we want, we can now make a quick function to test whether a vampire can enter a place:

 ```
 function can_enter(name: str, place: HasCoffins) -> str using EdgeQL $$
-    with vampire := (SELECT Vampire filter .name = name) SELECT vampire.name ++ ' can enter.'
+    with vampire := (SELECT Person filter .name = name) SELECT vampire.name ++ ' can enter.'
 IF place.coffins > 0 ELSE vampire.name ++ ' cannot enter.'
         $$;
 ```